 4. If you don’t know your local electrical codes, you probably should not do this.
 We have no way of knowing if building one of these would be legal where you live.
 We’re not even 100% certain it would be technically legal to build one of these anywhere (after all, we didn’t pay any certification agency for their stamp of approval, not that we think we could get one for this type of homemade project).

 In short, if you are the sort of person that wants some guarantee of safety, please look elsewhere.
 We are just showing what we did.
 If you choose to try and emulate what we did, that’s on you and you alone.
 Once again, electricity is dangerous and can cause death, serious injury, or property damage if you don’t know what you are doing!
+A safer and possibly easier alternative to this project can be found in our article entitled, “How to use a Raspberry Pi to trigger wireless remote controlled outlets (and probably other wireless devices)“.

 We did try to achieve a measure of safety by putting only the relay control board inside the electrical box with the outlets, and leaving the Raspberry Pi outside, so that insofar as is possible the high voltage AC wiring (the stuff that can kill you) is all contained inside the electrical box, while all the low voltage wiring other than the 10-wire ribbon making the connection between the Raspberry Pi and the relay board are outside the electrical box.